 In addition to classwork, students must demonstrate an involvement in community service beyond the campus, though many boarding schools choose to exceed provincial guidelines there as well.
 Students enrolled at a school offering the International Baccalaureate Programme, for example, are required to complete 50 hours of volunteer service in order to graduate, exceeding the baseline in all provinces.

-Many Canadian boarding schools formally require participation in athletics, courses international languages, or participation in extracurricular programs, such as the Duke of Edinburgh's Award.
+Many Canadian boarding schools formally require participation in athletics, courses in international languages, or participation in extracurricular programs, such as the Duke of Edinburgh's Award.
 Often, these too are included as requirements in order to graduate.
 All diploma requirements imposed in addition to provincial requirements are at the discretion of the individual schools and do not affect the receipt of the provincial diploma.
 Any additional requirements made by private institutions are imposed to reflect the core values of the school as they pertain to diversity, service, leadership, and academics.

 Many of the best-known Canadian boarding schools were founded in the late 19th century: Pickering College, 1842; Bishop Strachan School, 1867; Stanstead College, 1872; Ashbury College, 1891; St. Andrew's College, 1899.
-Life there, at least in the early days, was spartan and challenging in ways that no boarding school is today.
+Life there, at least in the early days, was Spartan and challenging in ways that no boarding school is today.
 At Upper Canada College, Frederick Hutt, a student in the 1830s, wrote to his brother, "I hope you will send plenty of nuts and cakes as I can hardly subsist on what we get."

 In time, however, the cadet programs began to feel less relevant, more relics of an earlier time, as did some of the other traditions that Canadian boarding schools, and indeed all schools, followed.
 Pickering College, despite a long history, was an early adopter of a more open, less punitive, more collaborative approach to education.
 In 1930, Joseph McCully, headmaster of Pickering College wrote "we have realized that it is impossible to force boys to become educated; long hours of fatiguing drill and arduous driving on the part of the staff may succeed in cramming the heads of small boys with a vast collection of heterogeneous and unrelated facts, but such a result is not education."
-Instead, he goes on, the goal of education should be to provide mentorship, and in providing an opportunity to develop talents and resiliency.
+Instead, he goes on, the goal of education should be to provide mentorship and an opportunity to develop talents and resiliency.
 Taylor Statton, head of character development at Pickering College, wrote in 1930 that:

 The 'habit of obedience' forced upon the impressionable nature of a child does not develop judgment and will, but does develop that fatal facility in following other people's wills, which tends to make us a hopeless mob & dash;mere sheep, instead of wise, free, strong individuals.
-The habit of submission to authority, the long, deeply impressed conviction that to 'be good' is to 'give up';that there is virtue in the act of surrender;this is one of the sources from which we continually replenish human weakness … Those who know no other way of modifying a child's behaviour than through 'making him mind' suppose that if he were not make to mind he must be utterly neglected. … the rich years of childhood should be passed in the acquiring the habits of self-direction.
+The habit of submission to authority, the long, deeply impressed conviction that to 'be good' is to 'give up'; that there is virtue in the act of surrender; this is one of the sources from which we continually replenish human weakness … Those who know no other way of modifying a child's behaviour than through 'making him mind' suppose that if he were not make to mind he must be utterly neglected. … the rich years of childhood should be passed in the acquiring the habits of self-direction.

 You'd be hard pressed to find a better description of what boarding in Canada, in the decades since, has become.